Anti-clericalism: Italy

 Anti-clericalism in Italy is connected with reaction against the absolutism of the Papal States, overthrown in 1870.
 For a long time, the pope required Catholics not to participate in the public life of the Kingdom of Italy that had invaded the Papal States to complete the unification of Italy, prompting the pope to declare himself a "prisoner" in the Vatican.
 Some politicians that had played important roles in this process, such as Giuseppe Garibaldi and Camillo Benso, conte di Cavour, were known to be hostile to the temporal and political power of the Church.
 Throughout the history of Liberal Italy, relations between the Italian government and the Church remained acrimonious, and anti-clericals maintained a prominent position in the ideological and political debates of the era.
 Tensions eased between church and state in the 1890s and early 1900s as a result of both sides' mutual hostility toward the burgeoning Socialist movement.
 Initially also anticlerical, fascist Benito Mussolini tempered such rhetoric to win support from Catholics and later as dictator, official hostility between the Holy See and the Italian state was finally settled by Pope Pius XI and him: the Lateran Accords were finalised in 1929.

 After World War II, anti-clericalism was embodied by the Italian Communist (PCI) and Italian Socialist (PSI) parties, in opposition to the Vatican-backed party Christian Democracy (DC).
 Since the PSI joined DC-led coalition governments, the DC under Aldo Moro turned centre-left.
 In 1978, with support of the PSI, the DC-led coalition government legalized abortion despite strong opposition from the Catholic Church and DC conservative factions.

 The revision of the Lateran treaties during the 1980s by the PSI Prime Minister Bettino Craxi, removed the status of "official religion" of the Catholic Church, but still granted a series of provisions in favour of the Church, such as the eight per thousand law, the teaching of religion in schools, and other privileges.

-Since the 1990s, the Catholic Church has took a more aggressive stance in Italian politics, in particular through Cardinal Camillo Ruini, who often made his voice heard commenting the political debate and indicating the official line of the Church on various matters.
-This interventionism increased with the papacy of Benedict XVI, culminating in the 2008 Italian political crisis caused due to Catholic politicians withdrawing their support from the government.
-Anti-clericalism, however, is not the official stance of most parties (with the exception of the Italian Radicals, who, however identify as laicist), as most party leaders consider it an electoral disadvantage to openly contradict the Church: since the demise of the DC as a single party, practicing Catholic votes are often swinging between the right and the left wing, and are considered to be decisive to win an election.
-In recent years, the rise of Populist and Anti-establishment politics, combined with a decline in the number of practicing Catholics has contributed to loosening of the Church's grip over Italian politics.
+In recent years, the Italian society has got increasingly secularized and many contest the intervention of the Catholic Church in Italian politics, usually through voting instructions to the faithful and to Catholic parliamentarians on the legislative and regulatory action of the State.
+For example, the positions of Cardinal Camillo Ruini in the 2005 Italian fertility laws referendum attracted criticism, and so did his opposition to a 2007 bill that would have provided recognition of same-sex unions in Italy.
+From the side of the Church, a right to express its opinions and a moral duty in guiding Christians on ethical questions is claimed.